sksirajsj/Webserver_to_translate_text/README.md

 The server should have an extensible architecture.
 E.g. We may want to change our caching strategy or switch out our translation service.

+# Usage

+To get the translation, I deployed it in on Heroku,and go webserver link.

+Write it in this format in deployed link to get TRANSLATION

+{URL}/translate?sourceText=&targetLanguage=''